 - Financial information.
 You will need to submit information about your income, your living expenses, details of any assets and liabilities and information about any accounts you wish to include in a balance transfer.

-While Virgin Money offers many types of credit cards to suit different types of Australian credit cardholders, you'd benefit from comparing your options first to ensure you're applying for the right card for you.
+While Virgin Money offers many types of credit cards to suit different types of Australian credit cardholders, you'll benefit from comparing your options first to ensure you're applying for the right card for you.

 Frequently asked questions